Acme Fresh Market: Expansion and renovation

 This Acme sign, built in the 1950s, was renovated for the new Acme #10 after many years in storage.

 As the company moved away from non-food items and into the Fresh Market branding, many of the stores were remodeled and renovated.
 From the mid-2000s to the present, many of the older stores have undergone various renovations.
 These projects were to help modernize the facilities and to streamline and improve customer experience.

 In 2006, one of Acme's competitors, Tops Markets, announced it was leaving Northeast Ohio and needed to sell off its 46 stores.
 Eight of these locations were in the Akron area, some of which originally operated as Finast.
 Acme President Steven T. Albrecht indicated to the Akron Beacon Journal that the company was going to "review the Tops Stores" to see if any "fit Acme's goals".
 Acme No. 11, located in Tallmadge, relocated to one of these former Tops stores across the street in 2007.
 Later that year, Acme purchased another Tops location in Parma, Ohio, which had been empty for one year.
 The new store opened on May 3, 2008 as Acme No. 20.

 The company continued its renovation efforts in the late 2000s, with the Bailey Road, Ellet, Kenmore, Kent, and Stow locations receiving major overhauls.
 In November 2009, Acme opened a pharmacy inside the Akron General Health and Wellness Center in Stow.
 The pharmacy, designated Acme No. 30, has since closed.

 In 2013, Acme completely rebuilt the store on State Road in Cuyahoga Falls.
 The aging neighborhood store, nearly 60 years old, was ultimately replaced with a larger building featuring a nostalgic 1950s-style facade.
 In addition, the original Acme street sign, which stood outside the store from the 1940s to the mid-2000s, has been fully restored and reinstalled.

 In 2014, Acme opened a brand new store in Green, Ohio.
-The 68,800 square foot store is the first new Acme facility to be built since 1990.
+The 68,800 square foot store was the first new Acme facility to be built since 1990.